Government Hospital Medical Negligence Claims

 Although the Judiciary is one of the three separate and independent branches of the Government, their salaries are paid by the latter.
 Optics wise, it is reasonable to see why there can be a perception of an arbiter having some level of reluctance to give unfavourable rulings against their own paymaster.

 In claims against Government hospitals or for that matter, against the Government itself, the Law Officers from the Attorney-General’s Chambers would defend them.
 They do not act for patients nor assist private entities in suing the Government.
 Their dominant portfolios will therefore be in defence work which they will take with them into judicial service.
-It is therefore not difficult to see why there can be a perception that Magistrates/Judges who hear claims the Government will have a disposition to being pro-establishment.
+It is therefore not difficult to see why there can be a perception that Magistrates/Judges who hear claims against the Government will have a disposition to being pro-establishment.

 It is in fact common to encounter cases where opposing counsel and the presiding judicial officers were former colleagues.
 It is always daunting to know that opposing counsel and the judge has a prior working relationship.
 There will be the perception that opposing counsel may have an easier time getting their way with a friend in a former colleague.